akshay-gera/Winnipeg-Transit-ELT-Pipeline/README.md

 ## Conclusion

-This **Winnipeg Transit ETL Pipeline** provides an automated way to extract, process, and load transit data into Google Cloud BigQuery for further analysis.
-The project leverages **Apache Airflow** for orchestration and **Docker** for portability, ensuring a robust and scalable solution for managing transit data.
+The **Winnipeg Transit ETL Pipeline** provides an automated, scalable solution for fetching, processing, and loading transit data into **Google BigQuery**.
+By leveraging **Apache Airflow** for orchestration, **Docker** for containerization, and **Google Cloud BigQuery** for data storage, this pipeline offers a reliable way to manage and analyze large transit datasets.